Rigidity results for $L^p$-operator algebras and applications: Introduction

-\textbf{Acknowledgements:} This paper grew out of discussions held during a visit of the first named author to the other two at the Mathematical Institute at Universit\"at M\"unster in April 2018.
+This paper grew out of discussions held during a visit of the first named author to the other two at the Mathematical Institute at the University of M\"unster in April 2018.
 He thanks the members of the Institute for their hospitality during this visit.
-The second named author wishes to thank Michal Doucha for very valuable email correspondence on some topics of geometric group theory.
+The second named author wishes to thank Michal Doucha for very valuable email correspondence on some topics of geometric group theory, and David Kerr for pointing out the reference \cite{Ram82TopMsrdGrps} to us.